emersonlsg10/laravel-multi-tenancy/README.md

 # INSTALL

-1 - First you muste create a MySql Database with the credencials in .env arquive.
+1 - First you must create a MySql Database with the credencials in .env arquive.

-2 - So now, you must instal de PHP Dependencies with composer install
+2 - So now, you must install the PHP Dependencies with composer install

 3 - Generate Key with Laravel Comand